Learn how to make Baba Ganoush. A delicious Middle Eastern dip, very similar hummus, where you use eggplant instead of chickpeas as the base.

-I like to grill the eggplant so that the dip has a nice smoky flavor, but you can also bake it, which is nice,especially in the wintertime.
-We usually serve this dish with pita wedges, but you can certainly use carrot sticks or celery, if you want to go the low-carb route.
-Enjoy
+I like to grill the eggplant so that the dip has a nice smoky flavor, but you can also bake it, which is convenient, especially during the winter.

 - 1 large or 2 medium eggplants